valavan007/community/tutorials/implementing-different-types-of-loadbalancers-in-GKE/index.md

 ### Deploy an internal TCP Load balancer
 This section will focus on deploying the service through Internal LB.
-There is no ingress resource required, as GCP will provision load balancer based on the spec `type'.
+There is no ingress resource required, as GCP will provision load balancer based on the spec `type: LoadBalancer` and `annotations` in the Service definition.
 Only change that will be required is the annotations in the metadata which triggers GCP to deploy and internal TCP Load balancer
 ```
 apiVersion: v1
 kind: Service